StenlyTU/LFCS-official/stuff/StorageManagement.md

   * Two files will be created:
     * aquota.group
     * aquota.user
-* `quotaon -a` start quota system
+* `quotaon -a` -> Start quota system
   * Alternative:
-  * `quotaon -vu /mnt/mountpoint` it starts only quota user for specific mountpoint
+  * `quotaon -vu /mnt/mountpoint` -> It starts only quota user for specific mountpoint
-  * `quotaon -vg /mnt/mountpoint` it starts only quota group for specific mountpoint
+  * `quotaon -vg /mnt/mountpoint` -> It starts only quota group for specific mountpoint
 * `quota -vu user` shows user's quota
-* The quota is specified in blocks of 1K size and in number of inode that is the number of files that can be created
+* The quota is specified in blocks of 1K size and in number of inode that is the number of files that can be created.
 * Hard limit: maxim value allowed
 * Soft limit: a limit that can be exceeded for a *grace period*.
-Default *grace period* is a week
+Default *grace period* is one week.
-* When grace period is reached, soft limit become and hard limit
+* When grace period is reached, soft limit become and hard limit.
-* `edquota -t` Edit the grace period.
-Is an unique value for all system
+* `edquota -t` -> Edit the grace period.
+Is an unique value for the whole system.
-* `edquota -u user` edit user's quota
+* `edquota -u user` -> Edit user's quota.
   * In each column can be insert a value for soft and hard limit for blocks and inode
   * **NOTE**: Normally soft and hard limits are configured equal to avoid confusion
-* `repquota -aug` - It shows an overview of current quota for each users
+* `repquota -aug` -> It shows an overview of current quota for each users

 * Soft limit=900 and the hard limit=1000 blocks (**1024 bytes/block * 1000 blocks = 1024000 bytes = 1 MB**) of disk space usage.